-One of the best ways that you can build and document an org chart is with a PowerPoint diagram.
-With a documented PowerPoint organizational chart, employees can reference how your company is put together and who to contact for subject-area knowledge.
+One of the best ways to build and document an org chart is with an organizational structure chart in PowerPoint.
+With a documented PowerPoint organizational chart, employees can see how your company is put together.
+It also shows who to contact for subject-area knowledge.

 In this tutorial, you'll learn to build an org chart in PowerPoint.
 We'll use a combination of SmartArt for flexible org charts and custom PowerPoint templates to create great-looking organizational charts.